PaulTreanor/aws-frontend-starterkit/frontend-hosting-service/README.md

 * **Confirm changes before deploy**: **Yes** - it's very valuable to be able to review a list of the provisioned resources before they are deployed.
 * **Allow SAM CLI IAM role creation**: Yes, they allows SAM to create IAM roles for some resources.
 Be default they have low privileges.
 * **Save arguments to samconfig.toml**: Yes.
 This saves your deploy config to `samconfig.toml` so in future your can just run `sam-deploy` without specifying parameters to deploy changes to your application.

+You will be prompted to keep your bucket name as default (`frontend-hosting-service-${account-id}-${region}`) or provide a new one, you should keep this as default or the upload and rollback scripts won't work.

 ## Extending this service